Demystifying Hamstring Strains: Causes, Severity, and Effective Treatment

 A moderate strain is characterized by a partial tear in the muscle that significantly effects movement.
 Symptoms typically include:

-- Limping and sharp pain with certain movements, such as walking
+Limping and sharp pain with movements, including walking.

-- Pain that worsens when bending the knee against resistance or straightening the knee
+Pain worsens when bending or straightening the knee.

 Level 3: Severe Strain